Life As a Sheriff or Deputy Sheriff

 - Sheriff’s Officer

-- Deputy Sheriff Lieutenant
+- Civil Division Deputy Sheriff

-- Sheriff’s Sergeant
+- Sheriff’s Detective

 The states with the most job growth for Sheriff or Deputy Sheriff are Utah, Texas, and Nevada.
 Watch out if you plan on working in New Jersey, Maryland, or Alaska.
 These states have the worst job growth for this type of profession.

-Sheriff or Deputy Sheriff Salary
+Salary for a Sheriff or Deputy Sheriff

 Sheriffs and Deputy Sheriffs who work in California, New Jersey, or Alaska, make the highest salaries.